 Rabhia is also an alumnus of University of Bolton and Camberwell College of Arts and qualified teacher, currently working in the Greater Manchester area as a studio-based Artist/filmmaker.

-Melanie Phillips is a theatre-maker, games designer and an artist.
+Melanie Frances is a theatre-maker, games designer and an artist.
 She has a background in mathematics and her solo practice is rooted around artworks that manifest and explore economic, social and political systems.
 Most recently, she worked to produce ‘An Algorithm of Deviance’, a playful text-based artwork about surveillance and digital data, as part of Heather Barnett’s Crowd Control festival at London’s Arebyte Gallery.

-Mel is the Co-Artistic Director of Produced Moon, an interactive company based between London and Glasgow who make games, performance, experiences and adventures.
+Melanie is the Co-Artistic Director of Produced Moon, an interactive company based between London and Glasgow who make games, performance, experiences and adventures.
 You can read more about Produced Moon’s work here: www.producedmoon.co.uk

 Our partners on this project were Out of the Box International, based in Brussels, Belguim; and the Centre for Intercultural Dialogue, based in Kumanovo, North Macedonia.
 Each of us took on responsibility for a different outcome for the project.